 How much sun does corn need?

 Unfortunately, pests can ruin your corn crop if you’re not careful.
 Ants, grasshoppers, slugs, caterpillars, and even gophers love to munch on corn.
-No matter what you do, your corn is likely to be afflicted with at least a few of these types of pests.
+No matter what you do, your corn will likely be afflicted with at least a few of these pests.

 Insecticide sprays and powders are one way to counter some of these pests.
 As for the gophers, you’ll have to take drastic steps to rid yourself of them.